google/fonts/cc-by-sa/knowledge/modules/using_type_in_ar_and_vr/lessons/text_in_three_dimensional_space/content.md

 And now, the next transition is arriving, with the immersive worlds of augmented reality (AR) and virtual reality (VR), where digital experiences extend beyond a flat, two-dimensional world.
 Instead, we interact with text in the three-dimensional space around us.
 Augmented reality enhances our experience by adding digital layers on top of the real world.
 Virtual reality is about fully immersive, computer-generated digital experiences that may or may not be related to the real world.

-Image 1: (Left) Example of VR, Mozilla Hubs, (Right) Screen capture from an AR demo by Ultraleap.
+[CAPTION] Left: Example of VR, Mozilla Hubs.
+Right: Screen capture from an AR demo by Ultraleap.

 Text is an integral part of these experiences.
 During the initial years of AR/VR, creators did their best to use as little text as possible, due to the challenge of ensuring readability at the resolution and processing power of early devices.
 However, the complexity of information in immersive experiences is growing, and the need for text is rising with it.